v-iashin/Synchformer/README.md

 | `24-01-02T10-00-53` | VGGSound            |            VGGSound |     VGGSound-Sparse | 43.8 / 60.2 | [config](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/sync/sync_models/24-01-02T10-00-53/cfg-24-01-02T10-00-53.yaml) / [ckpt](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/sync/sync_models/24-01-02T10-00-53/24-01-02T10-00-53.pt) (md5: `19592ed...`) |
 | `24-01-04T16-39-21` | AudioSet            |            AudioSet |     VGGSound-Sparse | 47.2 / 67.4 | [config](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/sync/sync_models/24-01-04T16-39-21/cfg-24-01-04T16-39-21.yaml) / [ckpt](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/sync/sync_models/24-01-04T16-39-21/24-01-04T16-39-21.pt) (md5: `54037d2...`) |

-The metric is Accuracy@1 / Accuracy@1 ±1 class
+The metric is Accuracy@1 / Accuracy@1 ±1 class.
 Note that the numbers on the metric vary slightly and are better than in the paper.
-For the paper, we averaged the performance across multiple _training_ runs from scratch to get a more robust estimate.
-(Also, see the note on the reproducibility.)
+The numbers in the paper are the average performance across multiple _training_ runs from scratch (including these) -- for details see the note on the reproducibility in the supplementary material.

-The checkpoint already contains the feature extractors' weights, so you don't need to download them separately.

 ### Segment-level feature extractors

-If you want to play with pre-trained feature extractors, you may download the weights of the feature extractors from the following links,
+If you want to play with pre-trained feature extractors separately, you may download them using the following links,
 | CKPT ID | Train dataset | |
 | --- | --- | --- |
 | `23-12-22T16-04-18` | LRS3 ('Full Scene') | [config](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/sync/sync_models/23-12-22T16-04-18/cfg-23-12-22T16-04-18.yaml) / [ckpt](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/sync/sync_models/23-12-22T16-04-18/checkpoints/epoch_best.pt) (md5: `20b6e55...`) |